MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Set-AzureRmADApplication.md

 ```

 ### -AvailableToOtherTenants
-The value specifying whether the application is updated to be a single tenant or a multi-tenant.
+Indicates whether the cmdlet updates the application to be a single tenant or a multi-tenant.

 ```yaml
 Type: Boolean